-Keeping young people engaged in ensemble music making during the Covid-19 crisis has presented a major challenge for many Music Hubs.
-That’s why Orchestras Live has been developing Share Sound, a major digital project that is intended to enable professional orchestras to work with Music Hubs and explore the digital creative space for ensemble music making.
-We’re now working closely with several of our partner Music Hubs around the country to shape bespoke delivery plans that will meet their specific needs.
+Keeping young people engaged in ensemble music making during the Covid-19 crisis presented a major challenge for many Music Hubs.
+That’s why we developed Share Sound, a major digital project enabling professional orchestras to work with Music Hubs and explore the digital creative space for ensemble music making.
+We worked closely with several of our partner Music Hubs around the country to shape bespoke delivery plans to meet their specific needs.

 What is Share Sound?

-Share Sound provides a unique opportunity to create new inclusive ensembles which let young people compose, curate, rehearse, perform and record new music digitally.
-Youth voice and co-creation will be at the heart of the project, which aims to attract a wide range of young musicians including those playing in different genres and from diverse backgrounds who might not have been involved in traditional youth ensembles before.
+Share Sound provided a unique opportunity to create new inclusive ensembles which let young people compose, curate, rehearse, perform and record new music digitally.
+Youth voice and co-creation was at the heart of the project, which set out to attract a wide range of young musicians including those playing in different genres and from diverse backgrounds who might not have been involved in traditional youth ensembles before.

 Six of our partner Music Hubs were involved - Cumbria, Durham and Darlington, Lincolnshire, Norfolk, Nottinghamshire and Suffolk - along with professional orchestras Chineke!
 Orchestra, Orchestra of the Age of Enlightenment and the Royal Philharmonic Orchestra.
 A team of music leaders, orchestral players, Music Hub tutors and freelance musicians from other genres supported a series of online creative workshops with the participants in each area.
 As Artistic Director of Share Sound, experienced music leader James Redwood led and mentored the artistic teams whilst exploring connections between each Hub area and their creative work.
 Each Music Hub project has its own identity, structure and timescale and produced an enormous breadth of creative work produced by the young people.

 The project culminated on 7 July 2021 in an online grand finale when the digital productions from all six areas were premiered with everyone involved and their audiences.